maxbre/rexercises/README.md

 # rexercises

+to be done, hopefully in the near future!

-to be done: reboot of the repository "myRexerc", My R Programming exercises
+reboot of the R package "myRexerc", My R Programming exercises